sapphirepp/sapphirepp/doc/pages/implementation/boundary-conditions.md

 An alternative choice for the flux is the simpler (local) Lax-Friedrichs flux, see e.g.  @cite Cockburn_IntroductionToDGConvectionDominated p.
 204 or @cite Pietro_MathematicalAspectsDG eq.
 2.35.
-It also implemented in @sapphire.
+It is also implemented in @sapphire.
 We note that the upwind (or Godunov) flux, as shown in the above equation, uses the characteristic variables on the boundary (see Sec.
 [Inflow](#inflow-bc)), whereas the Lax-Friedrich flux uses the expansion coefficients $f_{lms}$ itself.